Menu

 Learn more about how this program works here or contact the Main Library Circulation Desk at 701.241.1472.

-Parents or guardians who are residents of the City of Fargo are welcome to come in to any Fargo Public Library location and apply for a My First Library Card for their children by bringing identification and proof of current address.
-Minnesota parents can show their child’s valid card from the Lake Agassiz Regional Library system to get a Fargo library card for free.
-West Fargo parents can show their child’s valid West Fargo Library card to get a Fargo library card for free.
-Other residents of North Dakota can receive a non-resident card without a fee good for one year.
+Parents or guardians are welcome to come in to any Fargo Public Library location and apply for a My First Library Card for their children by bringing identification and proof of current address.
+Residents of West Fargo or the Lake Agassiz Regional Library service area can bring identification and proof of current address, as well as show their child’s valid card from their home library system, to get their child a Reciprocal Fargo library card for free.

 For more information about the My First Library Card program or other Fargo Public Library programs and services, please contact Children’s Services at 701.241.1495.
 Stop by any Fargo Public Library locations and get the whole family library cards today!